helmfile/helmfile/docs/index.md

 ## Highlights

-**Declarative**: Write, version-control, apply the desired state file for visibility and reproducibility.
+**Declarative**: Write, version-control, and apply the desired state file for visibility and reproducibility.

-**Modules**: Modularize common patterns of your infrastructure, distribute it via Git, S3, etc. to be reused across the entire company (See [#648](https://github.com/roboll/helmfile/pull/648))
+**Modules**: Modularize common patterns of your infrastructure and distribute it via Git, S3, etc., to be reused across the entire company (See [#648](https://github.com/roboll/helmfile/pull/648))

 **Versatility**: Manage your cluster consisting of charts, [kustomizations](https://github.com/kubernetes-sigs/kustomize), and directories of Kubernetes resources, turning everything to Helm releases (See [#673](https://github.com/roboll/helmfile/pull/673))